Prelude to a Dream

-Prelude to a Dream is the debut studio album of American singer Jackie Evancho, released on November 10, 2009.
+Prelude to a Dream is the debut studio album by American singer Jackie Evancho, released on November 10, 2009.
 Evancho was nine years old when the album was released.
 The album consists mainly of covers of classical crossover songs such as Andrea Bocelli's "Con te partirò" and "The Prayer", Josh Groban's "To Where You Are" and Martina McBride's "Concrete Angel", and also included some classical pieces and a rendition of "Amazing Grace", among other selections.

 The album was released independently through CD Baby.
 Nine months later, after Evancho's first performance on America's Got Talent, the album charted in August 2010 on the Billboard 200 at #121 and at #2 on the Billboard Classical Albums chart.
 Evancho's parents withdrew the album later the same month, however, citing Evancho's vocal progress since its recording.